 The good news is that if you have prediabetes, you can make lifestyle changes to prevent or delay type 2 diabetes and other serious health problems.

 What causes Prediabetes?

 Insulin is a hormone made by your pancreas that acts like a key to let blood sugar into cells for use as energy.
 If you have prediabetes, the cells in your body don’t respond normally to insulin.
 Your pancreas makes more insulin to try to get cells to respond.
 Eventually your pancreas can’t keep up, and your blood sugar rises, setting the stage for prediabetes—and type 2 diabetes down the road.

-Am I at risk for Prediabetes?
+Am I at risk of Prediabetes?

-If you are overweight, 45 years or older, have a parent or sibling with type 2 diabetes, not physically active, or had diabetes during pregnancy or gave birth to a baby who weighed more than 9 pounds you may be at risk for prediabetes.
+If you are overweight, 45 years or older, have a parent or sibling with type 2 diabetes, not physically active, or had diabetes during pregnancy or gave birth to a baby who weighed more than 9 pounds you may be at risk of developing prediabetes.
 Race and ethnicity are also factors.

-Take the Prediabetes quiz to find out if you are at risk for Prediabetes.
+Take the Prediabetes quiz to find out if you are at risk for prediabetes.

 What can I do to reduce my risk of Type 2 Diabetes?

 If you have prediabetes, losing a small amount of weight if you’re overweight and getting regular physical activity can lower your risk for developing type 2 diabetes.
 A small amount of weight loss means around 5% to 7% of your body weight, just 10 to 14 pounds for a 200-pound person.
 Regular physical activity means getting at least 150 minutes a week of brisk walking or a similar activity.
 That’s just 30 minutes a day, five days a week.